Philip Jones (American politician)

 Philip Jones is an American politician.
 He serves as a Democratic member for the Cheshire 3rd district of the New Hampshire House of Representatives.
 Jones is a member of the State-Federal Relations and Veterans Affairs committee.

-Prior to assuming office in the House of Representatives, Jones was a city councilor from 2022-2025 in the city of Keene, New Hampshire.
-He was the vice-chair of the Planning, Licenses, and Development Committee.

-Jones has proposed a bill to end the state's ban on red light cameras, which would take photos of speeding vehicles' license plates and drivers.
-He proposes that these be operated entirely by cities and towns, rather than by a third party corporation.
+Philip Jones is a fiscal conservative who claims to stand against all forms of extremism, he spent many years working as an Independent Manufacturers Sales and Marketing Representative.

 Personal life

-Jones has a BA in Marketing from William Paterson University.
+Jones has a BA in marketing from William Paterson University.

 Jones is married to his wife, June, and has 3 daughters.
 In 2024 he mentioned having moved to Keene "30 years ago."